juhoinkinen/Annif-wiki/Troubleshooting.md

 For troubleshooting and discussion, check out the Annif-users -mailing list/forum.
 Also feel free to open GitHub-issues if need be.

+# General

-- Generally, to have more information on what might be wrong, it is possible see debug messages by adding `-v DEBUG` flag to a command.
+- To have more information on what might be wrong, it is possible see debug messages by adding `-v DEBUG` flag to a command.
 For example:
     ```
     $ cat document.txt | annif suggest tfidf-en -v DEBUG
     debug: creating app with configuration annif.default_config.Config